-Baby isn’t quite old enough yet for an in-depth talk about the psychology of bullying and how her actions can affect other kids’ feelings, but there are small things you can do to teach your child how to deal with her feelings in a healthy way.
+Baby isn’t quite old enough yet for an in-depth talk about the psychology of bullying and how their actions can affect other kids’ feelings, but there are small things you can do to teach your child how to deal with their feelings in a healthy way.

 Starting at home

 Much of the time, a child’s behavior reflects what they experience and observe at home.
-If she sees expressions of anger or intimidation being used during conflict, it’s possible that she will try some of the same behavior at daycare or school.
+If they see expressions of anger or intimidation being used during conflict, it’s possible that they will try some of the same behavior at daycare or school.
 Baby might see this behavior from the people who live in or visit your home, but it could also come through media like television, movies, or books.

 If you’re watching a show or reading a book where a character is exhibiting bullying behavior, think about stopping for a minute and talking to Baby about it.
 Why did that character say what he said?
 How do you think it made his friend feel?
 Was that a nice thing to do?
 What would you have said if you were there?
 Helping Baby understand bullying is a good step toward teaching your child not to bully.

 Making sure you’re resolving conflict around Baby in a healthy way is a good strategy for modeling non-bullying behavior.
 It’s very easy to speak without thinking during a time of stress, but you can think of disagreements at home as learning opportunities for Baby.
-Because you’re trying to raise a child who chooses her words nicely, and respects the people around her even when she disagrees with them, it helps to be thoughtful with your own choice of words during arguments or conflicts.
+Because you’re trying to raise a child who chooses their words nicely, and respects the people around them even when they disagree with them, it helps to be thoughtful with your own choice of words during arguments or conflicts.

-She won’t always be able to understand everything you’re saying, but by keeping your voice even and staying calm, she can pick up that grownups don’t yell or fight to solve their problems.
+They won’t always be able to understand everything you’re saying, but by keeping your voice even and staying calm, they can pick up that grownups don’t yell or fight to solve their problems.
 This way, Baby can see how people can be nice to each other even when they’re disagreeing.
-She can learn from the best!
+They can learn from the best!

-You can make it a little easier for Baby to figure out the world by being clear about which of her actions you’re really excited about.
-If she does something simple like saying a nice thing or cleaning up her toys, take a moment to tell her how much you appreciate it.
+You can make it a little easier for Baby to figure out the world by being clear about which of their actions you’re really excited about.
+If they do something simple like saying a nice thing or cleaning up their toys, take a moment to tell them how much you appreciate it.

 The bottom line

 Taking positive action toward teaching Baby not to bully is a wonderful step toward creating the world’s greatest adult.
-Yes, she will throw tantrums and get mad when she is not supposed to – it’s a natural part of growing up.
+Yes, they will throw tantrums and get mad when they are not supposed to – it’s a natural part of growing up.
 Make it clear that Baby can come to you with problems and conflicts, and the two of you will be able to work them out together.